In this article...

 What is probate?

-What is the purpose of probate in Iowa?
+Why is probate necessary in Iowa?

-Are all assets subject to probate in Iowa?
+Are all assets probated in Iowa?

 • Beneficiary designations — These include retirement accounts and life insurance policies with named beneficiaries.
 Bank and brokerage accounts can also have designated beneficiaries.